citizen-stig/citizen-stig.github.io/_posts/2020-05-17-reading-temperature-and-humidity-from-am2302-sensor-in-rust-using-raspberry-pi-gpio.markdown

 ---
-title: Reading temperature and humidity from AM2302 sensor in Rust using Raspberry Pi GPIO
+title: Reading temperature sensor in Rust using Raspberry Pi GPIO
+description: Implementing Rust program for reading temperature and humidity from AM2302 sensor.
 layout: post
 date: 2020-05-17 21:20:00 +0200
-tags: [rust, generics]
+tags: [rust, gpio, iot]
 comments: true
+image: /assets/img/rpi_am2302.jpeg
 ---

+## Intro

+While learning Rust one of the exercises I always wanted to try is GPIO and low-level device communication.
+Simple examples like configuring button handler or led blinking are not that exciting because they are not practical.
+Reading temperature and humidity, on the contrary, allows building something like a weather station or just simple graphs.
+While it will be much easier to use python with existing libraries.
+In my opinion, writing it in Rust assembles efficiency of C and readability and safety of Python.

-# Devices
+## Devices

-I use [AM2302](https://www.adafruit.com/product/393) sensor, which is wired version of DHT22 sensor and Raspberry Pi 3
+I use the [AM2302](https://www.adafruit.com/product/393) sensor, which is a wired version of DHT22 sensor and Raspberry Pi 3 Model B+, which is on the picture above.

 # Connection

-Utility [`pinout`](https://pinout.xyz) allows to get actual pin number for particular Raspberry pi model, here is part of the output for Raspberry Pi 3 model:
+Utility [`pinout`](https://pinout.xyz) which is part of [python-gpiozero](https://gpiozero.readthedocs.io/en/stable/installing.html) package, allows to get an actual number of the pin for a particular Raspberry Pi model, here is part of the output for the Raspberry Pi 3 model:

 {% highlight bash %}
    3V3  (1) (2)  5V